jeroenbouwman/CASCADe/docs/source/howto.rst

    tso.execute("filter_dataset")

 This will update the mask of the background subtracted dataset found in `tso.observations.dataset` and create two new data product: the cleaded dataset `tso.cpm.cleaned_dataset` and a smoothed, filtered dataproduct `tso.cpm.filtered_dataset` on which the extraction profile for the optimal spectral extraction will be based.

-Continuing, next we need to determine the pointing movemenmt of the telescope as this has a direct impact on the wavelength registration.
+Continuing, next we need to determine the pointing movement of the telescope as this has a direct impact on the wavelength registration.
 To determine the relative position, rotation and scale change of the source spectrum from the input spectroscopic data set, run the following pipeline step: